acockburn/occusim/README.md

 # Example

-The above parameters are somewhat complex in isolation, so lets build up a worked example to see how they work together.
+The above parameters are somewhat complex in isolation, so let's build up a worked example to see how they work together.

 ## Morning